 Antimicrobial peptides are manifold according to their structural features.
 Statistics show that the highest percentage of antimicrobial peptides are those containing disulfide bridge structures, followed by those with α-helix and β-fold as well as both structures.
 However, the structures of a considerable proportion of antimicrobial peptides remain unknown.
 Among them, α-helical peptides are widely distributed and diverse, with amphiphilic structures in the molecule, and mainly achieve bactericidal effects by changing the permeability and barrier function of the phospholipid bilayer of cell membranes, or by penetrating the membrane interface to destroy the membrane structure. β-folded peptides usually are more structural complex than α-helical antimicrobial peptides, presenting as ring-like molecules with structures of intramolecular disulfide bonds.

-Antimicrobial peptides with strong germicidal effect on many kinds of Gram-positive and negative bacteria in food, and has no toxic side effects on human and storage, so it can be applied to new food preservative.
+AMPs can inhibit the growth of bacteria, fungi and parasites in food, extend the shelf life of food, and reduce the risk of microbial contamination and foodborne diseases in food.
 For example, Nisin is a polycyclic antibacterial peptide produced by Lactococcus lactis, with antagonistic effect on Gram-positive bacteria.
 Currently, Nisin is widely applied as a natural preservative in food industry.